Elias6970/musicPdfManager/README.md

 1. Execute  in the console `pyinstaller main.spec` (pyinstaller is installed in the requeriments.txt).
 2. You have your standalone in the dist folder.

-# Important
+# Important details
-To work, the application need a directory called 'data' in the same folder as the main.py/executable.
+- To work, the application need a directory called 'data' in the same folder as the main.py/executable.
 (Inside it has the database and a config file)
+- Can be troubles if you add a piece and don't add scores.

 # Archive file structure
 The file structure of the directory with the files is this: